Instructions to Authors

 File formats and technical guidelines

 We wish to avoid extensive technical editing and substantial modifications to files, so contributions must be web-ready as submitted for publication unless special arrangements are made with the technical editor.
 Editorial policies other than those outlined here, including recommendations for citing references, follow those posted for The Canadian Entomologist.

 Photographs should be high quality JPEGs of between one and three MB per image; line drawings should be converted to JPEG or GIF formats.
-All captions and labels must be embedded in the figures or plates.
+All labels must be embedded in the figures or plates.
 A cover image should be included with each submission, for use as an icon for the main page and an illustration for the abstract page.

 Contributions must be submitted electronically, via email, FTP, website posting, or cloud storage services such as Dropbox or Google Drive.
 Submissions should be sent to the editor-in-chief, and include a short letter explaining how the manuscript contributes to the field.

 Allowable formats for submission to the CANADIAN JOURNAL OF ARTHROPOD IDENTIFICATION: